tunacasserole/bandit/README.md

 # BANDIT

-Desktop electron app for mimicking a bad actor that operates on files, processes, and network connections.
+Desktop electron app for mimicking a bad actor that operates on files, processes, and data.

 ## To create a vuetify / electron app from scratch